-Marc Schaffer '06 majored in business and economics at Augustana, and entered the financial services industry after graduation.
-But he felt the calling to become a professor, so he earned a master’s and Ph.D in applied economics and now teaches at St. Norbert College in De Pere, Wis.
-He is specifically interested in researching the risk behavior of the different types of financial institutions.
-He says presidential candidates should have to pass principles of macroeconomics.
+Marc Schaffer '06 majored in business and economics at Augustana and entered the financial services industry.
+But he felt the calling to become a professor, earned a master’s and Ph.D in applied economics and now teaches.
+He is interested in researching the risk behavior of the different types of financial institutions.

 The annual Senior Studio Art Student Exhibition serves as the culmination of studio art majors' Senior Inquiry process at Augustana.
 This year nine seniors will have their work on display in the Augustana College Art Museum from April 27-May 18.

 The Augustana Chapter of Phi Beta Kappa has elected 37 senior students to membership.
 This national academic honor society recognizes scholarly achievement, character, integrity, and independence of mind.
 Augustana’s chapter, Zeta of Illinois, was established in 1950.
 Members are elected by faculty.